StephanErb/engineering-notes/content/SWEngineering.md

 ### Debugging
 * Again, think before you start.
 Relax, breath and fetch your favorite beverage.
 Find the bug in your head.
 Only then start the debugger, if at all.
+* First ask: 'What do I see?
+Where can I observe a problem?
+Once you have clarified this, ask 'Why?' until you found the problem.
 * Debugging is not a reason to stay overtime.
 Document your thought process so that you know where to pick up the next day.
 * If stuck, describe your problem to an (imaginary) colleague or your favorite rubber duck.
 * Dig until you have found the root cause.
 If you are inclined to just add a `null` check, then you haven't found it yet.